symfony/symfony-docs/workflow.rst

     // $transition = ...; (an instance of Transition)

-    // $workflow is a Workflow instance retrieved from the Registry (see above)
+    // $workflow is a Workflow instance retrieved from the Registry or injected directly (see above)
     $title = $workflow->getMetadataStore()->getMetadata('title', $transition);
     $this->addFlash('info', "You have successfully applied the transition with title: '$title'");